-Tāmaki is ready for change and, through its shareholders, the New Zealand Government and Auckland Council, the Tāmaki Regeneration Company ("TRC"), is mandated to lead a first-of-its-kind urban regeneration programme in Tāmaki.
+Tāmaki is ready for change and, through its shareholders, the New Zealand Government and Auckland Council, the Tāmaki Regeneration Company ("TRC")2, is mandated to lead a first-of-its-kind urban regeneration programme in Tāmaki.

-As requested by the Crown this year, we will partner with a new master developer to deliver housing developments in Tāmaki.
-HLC (2017) Limited ("HLC"), a subsidiary company of Housing New Zealand Corporation, will now be responsible for the delivery of new warm and dry homes in Tāmaki.
+As requested by the Crown in 2018, we are partnering with HLC (2017) Limited ("HLC"), a subsidiary company of Housing New Zealand Corporation, to deliver housing developments in Tāmaki.
+HLC acts as the master developer in Tāmaki and is now responsible for the delivery of new warm and dry homes in the area.
 This redevelopment programme will see 2,500 of the existing state houses replaced with at least 7,500 state, affordable, KiwiBuild, and private market houses over the next 20 years.
-TRC and HLC's shared objectives of delivering regeneration through high-quality urban design and placemaking will be strengthened through this partnership.
-It will also enable development expertise to be consolidated within the Crown.
+TRC and HLC's shared objectives of delivering regeneration through high-quality urban design and placemaking have been strengthened through this partnership.